anonwins/monero-block-scanner-php/README.md

 $matches = $scanner->extract_transactions_to_me(
     $block['transactions'],
     $keys['private_view_key'],
-    fn($key) => in_array($key, $pubspend_keys)
+    fn($key) => in_array($key, $public_spend_keys)
 );
 ```
 > **Tip:**
-> Using a bloom filter?
-For scale, it’s very fast for negatives, but always double-check any positive match with a true array or DB lookup before treating an output as yours.
-If in doubt, the built-in safe amount check acts as a strong net against bogus, huge transactions.
+> When using a bloom filter, confirm any matches in a reliable array or database before processing outputs.
+Remember, see [Safety: Callback Reliability and Output Amount Limit](#safety-callback-reliability-and-output-amount-limit) for the importance of accurate callback results and limits.

 ## How It Works

 1. **View Tag Filtering:** Each output is tagged (1-byte) with a value predicted by `H("view_tag" || derivation || output_index)`.
 Non-matches are immediately skipped—this avoids 99.6% of work.
 2. **Key Recovery:** For candidate outputs, the subaddress public spend key is reconstructed from output commitments and your view key.
 3. **Ownership Check:** The recovered spend key is fed to your callback (array search, bloom filter + fallback, DB, etc).
-   - A false positive callback leads to a bogus output.
-However, the safe max-amount filter ensures even misclassified outputs don’t pollute your wallet with giant balances.
 4. **Amount Decryption:** If you own the output, RingCT amount decryption yields the true XMR received.

+**Safety: Callback Reliability and Output Amount Limit**

+It is critical that your ownership-check callback (`fn($public_spend_key): bool`) is accurate and only returns `true` for keys you truly own.
+If it returns `true` for keys you don't own (e.g., due to a bloom filter false positive or overly broad logic), your scan results will include bogus transactions—typically with enormous amounts and invalid destinations.

+**To reduce the risk** from such callback mistakes, the library enforces a configurable maximum output amount (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR).
+Outputs with an amount above this are automatically excluded from results as a final safeguard.
+However, **do not rely on this limit as your main defense**: always ensure your callback logic is accurate and confirm any matches via reliable methods (array/DB).

+> Even with this output amount filter, you should assume any surprising result is due to an overly-permissive callback, and review your matching process accordingly.

 ## Performance